 If you found a caching plugin you are sure will further improve the performance of your website, you might not be able to install it.

 Or maybe you found a plugin that will give your contact form a better look and functionality.
 You may still end up not being able to install the plugin.

 The reason is that on managed WordPress hosting, you are barred from installing certain plugins.
 So if the plugin you intend to install has been red-flagged, you won’t be permitted to install it.

 The idea behind managed WordPress hosting, after all, it to have all technical aspects of WordPress handled for you.
-That’s why you are charged so much.
+That’s why they charge you so much.

 However, this hosting feature can become an annoyance.
-You could wake up one day to discover that a new feature that you are unfamiliar with has been added to your site.
+Your site can be given a new feature that you are unfamiliar with.
 Or worse, a feature you are well used to has been replaced.

 And there’s very little you can do about it.

 Exclusive to WordPress

 If you are looking to use another technology other than WordPress for your website, managed WordPress hosting isn’t for you, obviously.

 You just have to look for other hosting solutions.
 We highlighted some other hosting solutions in the last section below.